-I relocated to Chesterfield with my family in 2011 when I became Destination Chesterfield Manager and we love living and working in Chesterfield, it is a great place to bring up a young family.
+I relocated to Chesterfield with my family in 2011 when I became Destination Chesterfield Manager and we love living and working in Chesterfield, it is a great place to bring up my two sons.

 I was born in Chesterfield and grew up in Matlock before heading to university and then worked promoting historic towns and city’s across the country before the opportunity to return ‘home’ when Destination Chesterfield was launched.